duncanmacintyre/quantum-mechanics-notes/README.md

-# quantum-mechanics-notes
+# Quantum mechanics notes
-Personal notes about quantum mechanics
+These are my personal notes about quantum mechanics.
+They are very incomplete and should be used with caution.